Student Dress Code Revisions

 What a student wears to school is a reflection of the student’s attitude and the importance they place on the school environment.
 The guidelines below will help the student and parent determine the appropriate attire to be a successful student at Archbold Middle School.

-- Jeans, pants or shorts with tears/rips/holes are unacceptable.
-Any tear/rip/hole must be patched.
+- Jeans, pants or shorts with tears/rips/holes above the knees are unacceptable and must be patched.

-- Shoes are to be worn at all times in the school, flip-flops are NOT to be worn.
+- Shoes are to be worn at all times in the school, flip-flops/ "shower shoes" are NOT to be worn.

 - Tank tops, halter-tops, spaghetti straps, strapless garments, etc. are not acceptable.
 Shirts and pullovers must cover the entire shoulder area.
 Shirts must cover the entire abdominal area.
 Shirts may not have plunging necklines that are revealing.
 It is not acceptable for any undergarment to be visible.